turbobabr/easyeda-extension-registry/CONTRIBUTING.md

 # Contributing

-To add a new extension to the directory:
+To add a new extension to the registry:

 1. Fork the repo (create a new branch as well if you want)
 2. Modify `extensions.json` by adding your extension (do not edit `README.md`, it will be automatically generated once your change is merged)
-3. Push your changes to your fork and [submit a pull request](https://github.com/turbobabr/easyeda-extension-directory/compare)
+3. Push your changes to your fork and [submit a pull request](https://github.com/turbobabr/easyeda-extension-registry/compare)

 `extension.json` file is an array of entries, where each entry describes a certain extension.
 Each entry should contain the following properties: